mui/mui-x/docs/data/data-grid/style/style.md

 **Note**: You must use `headerAlign` to align the content of the header.

+## Striped rows

+The following demo illustrates how the rows of the grid can be stripped.

+{{"demo": "StripedGrid.js", "bg": "inline"}}

 ## Custom theme

-The following demo leverages the CSS customization API to match the Ant Design specification.
+You can use the `indexRelativeToCurrentPage` param passed to `getRowClassName` to apply alternating styles to the rows.

+The following demo illustrates how this can be achieved.

 {{"demo": "AntDesignGrid.js", "defaultCodeOpen": false}}